 One pro tip from McCarthy: "The worst time to talk about ED is nude in bed," especially after an attempt at sex that didn't work out.
 Get some clothes on first.

 See a doctor.
 ED is often related to health issues or medications you take.
 So any man with ED needs to make an appointment with a doctor.
-He may suggest a medication change or treatment with ED pills.
+They may suggest a medication change or treatment with ED pills.

 Many experts recommend that partners go to the appointment, too.
 It will get the doctor's attention, and it will help make sure the man will actually bring up the subject.